daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

-We'll build an interaction matrix by stacking $24$ harmonics (integer multiple increasing frequencies) of a $1$ Hz square wave carelessly sampled (because we just after *some* pattern) at
+We'll build an interaction matrix by stacking $24$ harmonics (integer multiple increasing frequencies) of a $1$ Hz square wave *carelessly sampled* at $25$ Hz to produce either a pleasant or frustrating (up to you) non-random pattern induced by the waves and their aliasing artifacts.
-$24$ Hz to produce either a pleasant or frustrating pattern induced by aliasing artifacts.
 By clipping the stacked signals to the $[0, 1]$ range, we end up with a bitmap, that is our interaction matrix.

 ```python
 import numpy as np